 How To Make Curry Sweet Potato + Red Lentil Soup

+- Once soup is done simmering, you can either eat it as is or puree it using an immersion blender.
 The soup on the left has just finished simmering, and can be eaten as is if you like.
-At this point the soup is a mustard color, but once pureed the soup will take on an amber glow.
+At this point the soup is a mustard color, but once pureed the soup will take on an amber glow (shown on the right).

 Both wholesome and nutrient dense, I hope you enjoy this soup as much as I did!